PrestaShop/prestashop.github.io/news/_posts/2017-05-11-rebasing-your-git-branch.md

 On the third line, you can edit the commit names.
 If it’s fine as it is, keep it that way.
 It might be a good time to ensure that your commit follow [PrestaShop’s commit naming convention](http://docs.prestashop.com/display/PS16/How+to+write+a+commit+message).

 The other lines describe the two others commit names, set as comments.
-You can safely remove these and the other lines if you wish.<br/>
+You can safely remove these and the followin comment lines if you wish.<br/>
 Edit the main commit name as you like, then save and close (Esc+:wq).

 If you look again at your history, you should now see: